LimelightVision/LimelightDocs/docs/getting_started.rst

 		* Do not use a Windows 7 machine.
 		* Remove power from your limelight.
-		* Download the latest flasher tool and image from from the Downloads_ Page.
+		* Download the latest drivers, flasher tool and image from from the Downloads_ Page.
 		* Install the Balena Etcher flash tool.
 		* Run a USB-MicroUSB cable from your laptop to your limelight.
 		* Apply power to your limelight.